deanmalmgren/flo/README.md

 before inviting collaborators.
 Whatever the case, the `--clean` option can be useful for removing all `creates` targets that are defined in `workflow.yaml` and the `--force` option can be useful for just rerunning all steps, regardless of whether they are out of date.
+If you just want to remove a particular target, you can use `--clean task_id` to only remove that `creates` target.

 ```bash
 workflow --clean            # asks user if they want to remove `creates` results